Low Rates &

 Image of PA Mortgage Rates

 Pennsylvania FHA Loans.
-If your credit history makes it difficult to get a conventional loan, a FHA loan may be a good alternative.
-A FHA loan is a loan that is insured by the Federal Housing Administration (FHA).
-The minimum down payment on a FHA loan is 3.5% with a minimum credit score of at least 580.
-For borrowers with a credit score as low as 500, it is still possible to get a FHA loan with a larger down payment of at least 10%.
-Regardless of the amount of your down payment, FHA loans require the payment of mortgage insurance premiums (MIP).
+FHA loans minimum down payment is 3.5% with a minimum credit score of at least 580 and can go as low as 500 with a larger down payment of at least 10%.
 FHA loans are available only on a primary residence and the maximum loan amount varies by county.
-You can view the current PA FHA Loan Limits for all counties in Pennsylvania.
+You can view the current Pennsylvania FHA Loan Limits for all counties in Pennsylvania.

 Pennsylvania VA Loans.
 Backed by the Department of Veteran Affairs, VA loans offer veterans home loans with no down payment required.
 VA loans do not have any mortgage insurance but may have a funding fee that is collected at closing.
 VA loans are only available on a primary residence.